Miccosukee tribe takes baby from hospital. Rubio calls it a kidnapping

-KENDALL, Fla. - Police officers from a Florida Indian tribe took a newborn baby from a Kendall hospital Sunday against the wishes of the girl's parents, the Miami Herald reported.
+MIAMI-DADE COUNTY, Fla. - Police officers from a Florida Indian tribe took a newborn baby from a Kendall hospital Sunday against the wishes of the girl's parents, a lawyer for the couple said.

-Miccosukee tribe police officers showed the staff at Baptist Hospital a tribal court order and the hospital staff complied with it.
+Sen. Marco Rubio, R-Florida, came out strongly against the tribe, calling the incident a kidnapping.

 More Miccosukee Tribe Headlines